Knowledge Unlatched: KU Open Funding

 KU Open Funding is a database for financing Open Access books.
 It enables scientists and libraries to compare offerings from different publishers.
 Suitable offers can be found on the basis of more than 20 criteria, such as the subject area, the services of publishers, forms of licensing and publication costs.
 If the latter accepts the manuscript for publication after quality control, KU organises the approval and handling of payment with the library.
 More than twenty publishers such as Berghahn Books, Duke University Press, Intellect, University of Michigan Press, Taylor & Francis, Transcript Verlag and Ubiquity Press participated with their Open Access offerings during the launch in November 2018.

 KU Partners

 Knowledge Unlatched partners with a wide range of scholarly publishers to support Open Access books, journals, and other forms of scholarly content across both the Humanities and Social Sciences (HSS) and STEM disciplines.
-Publishing partners include Routledge, Berghahn Books, EDP Sciences, IWA Publishing, Luminos (University of California Press), Language Science Press, and wbv Media.
+Publishing partners include Routledge, Berghahn Books, EDP Sciences, IWA Publishing, Luminos (University of California Press), Language Science Press, wbv Media, and Stanford University Press.
 As of 2024, these collaborations have made approximately 5,000 titles openly accessible and sustained the OA publication of 60 scholarly journals.